 It's okay, Major... besides, dying beside you wouldn't be a bad way to go out.

-A geeky, bespectacled computer technician in the command center; he is in love with Misato Katsuragi but is too shy to approach her.
+A geeky, bespectacled computer technician in the command center and member of the Tactical Operations division; he is Misato Katsuragi's chief aide, and in love with her, but is too shy to approach her.
 She is aware of his feelings and feels no shame about manipulating him to gain information (or to do her laundry), but otherwise she sees him as a friend and contact.

 It Has Been an Honor: See the above quote, when it seems as though self-destructing NERV headquarters is the only way to prevent Third Impact during Shinji's fight with Kaworu.